-Sending reminders about appointments, notifications about bank account balance changes or informing someone about your new pricing offer all have different levels of how business critical they are.
-While some service providers are great in handling large amounts of marketing messages, other focus on delivering the business critical traffic with the best delivery success rate.
+While some service providers are great in handling large amounts of marketing messages, others focus on delivering the business-critical traffic with the best delivery success rate.
 I doubt anyone is equally great at everything.

 What is the cost of an undelivered message for my business?

 The pricing of SMS messages is a complex topic.
-After all there seems to be a great deal of different offers out there.
+After all, there seem to be many different offers out there.

-The price of using each of these channels is different – so essentially the higher the message cost the more channels with higher delivery quality your service provider can use for your messages.
-When determining which cost level is acceptable in the case of your company we come back to the initial question: what is the cost of an undelivered message for your business?
+The price of using each of these channels is different – so essentially the higher the message cost the more channels with the higher delivery quality your service provider can use for your messages.
+When determining which cost level is acceptable for your company we come back to the initial question: what is the cost of an undelivered message for your business?

 How can I be sure what happens to my messages?

-The correct answer here very is easy to give.
-Just like with package delivery service you should be able to track every single one of your messages on real time basis if you need to.
+Just like with package delivery service you should be able to track every single one of your messages on a real-time basis if you need to.
 Sharing this information should not come with any extra charges.
-After all you would not consider paying UPS of FedEx a separate “tracking fee”.
+After all, you would not consider paying UPS or FedEx a separate “tracking fee”.

 Which kinds of statistics do I need?